-The PSD curriculum which covers RSE is available for parents by direct request.
+The Personal Development curriculum which covers RSE is available for parents by direct request and on the school's website.

-CPD for Staff:
+Continued Professional Development (CPD) for Staff:

-St Luke's ensures RSE/PSHE CPD for staff through:
+St Luke's ensures RSE CPD for staff through:

-- Opportunities for the Subject Leader to undertake any training required to fulfil the position effectively. - CPD by trained practitioners to take place for staff involved in teaching the subject. - Surveys of all staff with regard to RSE content and support required.
+- Opportunities for the staff to undertake any training required to fulfil the position effectively. - CPD by trained practitioners to take place for staff involved in teaching the curriculum area - Surveys of all staff with regard to RSE content and support required.